 Firewall Protection – all systems are protected with firewalls that limit access to only those services that we needed.
 In addition, all activity passing through the firewall is documented.

-128-Bit Key SSL Encryption – before data is exchanged between the customer and the bank, it is encoded or scrambled with 128-bit key SSL encryption.
+128-Bit Key SSL Encryption – before data is exchanged between the client and the bank, it is encoded or scrambled with 128-bit key SSL encryption.
 Secure Socket Layer, or SSL, locks the data so that regardless of the path the data takes as it passes across the internet, it only can be opened by the end user with the proper key or 128-character-long combination to the lock on the data.
 Upon arriving at the computer that requested the information, the packets are reassembled into the original message.

-Fraud Detection – we use cutting-edge technology and trained employees to aid in fraud detection.
+Fraud Detection – we use cutting-edge technology and trained associates to aid in fraud detection.
 Additionally, we participate in industry consortiums made up of some of the largest financial institutions in the United States, which allows us to address emerging issues in Internet and email fraud.

 Email Alerts – email alerts will let you know when your log-in information has been changed.
-In the event that you did not initiate that change, we ask that you contact us immediately so we can take the necessary steps to block unauthorized users from your account.Additionally, we request that customers enter at least one mobile phone number or email address (two are suggested) upon setting up a Banking Online account.
+In the event that you did not initiate that change, we ask that you contact us immediately so we can take the necessary steps to block unauthorized users from your account.Additionally, we request that clients enter at least one mobile phone number or email address (two are suggested) upon setting up a Banking Online account.
 These email addresses and/or mobile phone numbers can be used to send verification emails or texts anytime you initiate a change to your contact information or select to add a custom Payee in Bill Pay Online.